Syndestad/Syndestad.github.io/content/blog/2021-08-09-test-for-trend-in-proportions/index.markdown

 ## X-squared = 7.4455, df = 1, p-value = 0.00636
 ```

-Either vector provide the same result, since their proportion will be the same:
+Either vector from the table will provide the same result, since their proportion will be the same:

 ```r
 prop.trend.test(Wt, n, score = seq_along(Wt))